-For some inexpensive eating, grilled chuck eye roast is a good way to go.
-It's not the best part of the cow, but it's tender, juicy and chock full of flavor.
-The main drawback of this type of beef roast is that it tends to be fatty.
+For some good eating, grill smoked chuck eye roast is a good way to go.
+It's not the best part of the steer, but it's tender, juicy and chock full of flavor.
+The main drawback of this type of roast is that it tends to be fatty.

 If you're watching your cholesterol intake, this is probably one to stay away from.
-(Go with a top round or a top sirloin roast instead) But if you don't mind the fat, definitely give this one a try.
+Go with a top round instead.
+But if you don't mind the fat, definitely give this one a try.

 The chuck eye is take from the center portion of the first five ribs, and is positioned directly in front of the loin.

-Chuck eye is good eating, and because of the fat content will remain tender and juicy if cooked past medium done.
+Beef chuck eye is good eating, and because of the fat content will remain tender and juicy if cooked past medium done.

-Combine the beer, soy and Worcestershire sauce in a gallon freezer bag with the chuck roast.
+Combine the beer, soy and Worcestershire sauce in a gallon freezer bag with the roast.
 Refrigerate overnight to marinate.

 Combine the dry seasonings.
 Remove the marinated chuck roast, draining well.
 Pat dry with paper towels.
 Season with the beef dry rub mixture, rubbing in well.
 Let the chuck eye rest at room temperature for one hour.